-Administrative Professional
+Madison Area Technical College Administrative Professional

-Program offered at Madison, Fort Atkinson, Reedsburg, Watertown and campuses; and completely online
+Program offered at Madison, Fort Atkinson, and Watertown campuses; and completely online

-The Administrative Professional Program prepares individuals in the software/hardware, administrative, and interpersonal skills needed to perform the duties of administrative support personnel.
+The Administrative Professional Program prepares individuals in software/hardware, administrative, and interpersonal skills needed to perform the duties of administrative support personnel.
 With additional education and/or work experience, there is opportunity for advancement into supervisory or managerial positions.
 To graduate from the program, a student must receive a grade of C or higher in all program courses.